 The pilots will evaluate testing times, logistics and appropriate test methodologies for each criterion, and participants will provide feedback to ICSA and the Office of the National Coordinator for Health Information Technology.
 Pilot test applications are due by Nov.
 19, and letters of interest can be sent to email@example.com.

-The first five prospective certification bodies are the Certification Commission for Health Information Technology, Drummond Group, ICSA Laboratories, InfoGard Laboratories and Orion Register.
+Certifying entities for the 2014 Edition are the Certification Commission for Health Information Technology, Drummond Group, ICSA Labs, InfoGard Laboratories and Orion Register.
 All but Orion Register currently participate in the Stage 1 meaningful use program under a temporary certification program.

-ONC in 2011 named the American National Standards Institute as the ONC-Approved Accreditor for the permanent certification program.
+Under a convoluted program set up for the permanent certification program that starts with the 2014 Edition, ONC in 2011 named the American National Standards Institute as the ONC-Approved Accreditor for the permanent certification program.
 The ONC-Approved Accreditor, or ONC-AA, is the entity that accredits organizations wishing to be a certification body under the permanent certification program.
-The five firms that ANSI has accredited now can apply to ONC to certify EHRs under the permanent program.
+The five firms that ANSI initially accredited were the first five ONC in August picked as certifiers.